A last act of intimate kindness

 Front Lines: Poets & Physicians Document COVID-19

 This project paired poets with NYC-area physicians to write poems as a way to provide space within and beyond the creative process for catharsis, shared understanding, and healing.
-The project started in spring of 2020 as a collaboration between two sisters--poet Elizabeth Fernandez and physician Nicole Fernandez.
-At the time I accessed this (8/11/22) there were 13 poems by 8 poets, written "for" 8 physicians.
+The project started in spring of 2020 as a collaboration between two sisters–poet Elizabeth Fernandez and physician Nicole Fernandez.
+At the time I accessed this (8/11/22) there were 13 poems by 8 poets, written “for” 8 physicians.
 The poems (from June and July 2020 and October 2021) capture the experiences and emotions of these front-line health care providers during the early part of the COVID-19 pandemic.

 Read more...